avaldebe/PowerLogger/README.md

 As long as each device has a different I2C address, the library will auto discover them and store the device type and relevant configuration on the microcontroller's EEPROM.

-The original [INA library][INAlib], `INAlib` for short, has a large EEPROM footprint (31 bytes/device).
-`libs/INA` contains an  `INAlib` [fork][INAfork], `INAfork` for short, which reduces the footprint to 5 bytes/device.

-STM32F1 microcontrollers do not have built in EEPROM, so the library provided with the Arduino core emulates EEPROM with flash memory.
-This library misses `get`, `put` and `len` methods required by `INAlib`.
-The [fork][INAfork] address this issue.

-The patches introduced by the `INAfork` have been submitted for integration, and will hopefully integrated to `INAlib`.

 ## Buffered SD card
 SD card support is provided by the [SdFat library][SdFat].
 The [CircularBuffer library][Buffer] provides the buffer for the measurements.